blackchip-org/zc/doc/ops/prog.md

 | `0x1ff`     | `0x1ff`
 | `bytes`     | `2`

 ## dec

-Convert the value of `a` to a decimal number.
+Convert the value of *p0* to a decimal number.

-    ( a:BigInt -- dec:BigInt )
+    ( p0:BigInt -- BigInt )

 Example: